 Estate Administration & Probate

-Patterson Weaver Law is a dedicated law firm that can help you administer the estate of your loved one as it goes through probate.
-Proudly serving Colorado Springs, Pueblo, Teller County, Fremont County, and the surrounding areas, attorney Patterson Weaver can help you with all of you estate administration needs.What is Probate?
+Colorado Springs probate attorney Patterson Weaver and his team are dedicated to walking with you every step of the way as you administer the estate of your loved one.
+Proudly serving Colorado Springs, Pueblo, Teller County, Fremont County, and the surrounding areas, attorney Patterson Weaver can help you with all of your estate administration needs.What is Probate?

 While most probate cases in Colorado can be conducted informally with little court supervision, some estates are required to go through the formal probate process.
 Typically, the formal process becomes necessary when there is dispute as to the validity of a will, or a beneficiary alleges that the personal representative is not appropriately handling the estate.
 Formal probate is far more complicated, expensive, and time consuming than informal.
-If you are a personal representative and find yourself in the formal probate process, it is important that you hire an attorney to guide you through the process and to represent you in court.What Assets Go Through Probate?
+If you are a personal representative and find yourself in the formal probate process, it is important that you hire a qualified Colorado Springs probate attorney to guide you through the process and to represent you in court.What Assets go Through Probate?